Underdog promo code CBSSPORTS2: New play $5, get $100 offer for NFL, CBB, more

 Underdog Fantasy offers a $100 promotion for new users with the Underdog bonus code CBSSPORTS2

-Sunday features 12 games, and NFL Week 12 finishes with one 'Monday Night Football' matchup, making it the perfect time to use the latest Underdog promo code CBSSPORTS2.
+Sunday features 12 NFL games, making it the perfect time to use the latest Underdog promo code CBSSPORTS2.
 Among Sunday's featured games include an AFC heavyweight matchup between the AFC South-leading Indianapolis Colts (8-2) and the defending AFC champion Kansas City Chiefs (5-5) and can be played on the best DFS apps as the Chiefs look to stay in the playoff race.
-Other top games include Vikings (4-6) vs. Packers (6-3-1), Steelers (6-4) vs. Bears (7-3), Eagles (8-2) vs. Cowboys (4-5-1) and Buccaneers (6-4) vs. Rams (8-2).
+Other top games include Cowboys vs. Eagles, Bears vs. Steelers, with Pittsburgh without Aaron Rodgers (wrist), Patriots vs. Bengals and Rams vs. Bucs on SNF.
 The Underdog promo code varies by location, but includes a potential Play $5, get $100 in bonus entries.
 Regardless of your location, using the Underdog bonus code CBSSPORTS2 will ensure you get the best Underdog promo code available in your state.
 Click here to get the latest Underdog promo code for new users:

 How to claim the Underdog promo code on Sunday, November 23